-Bloodhound in an Apartment: Can They Adapt?
+Bloodhound in an Apartment

 Can a Bloodhound thrive in an apartment?
 Space needs, noise level, exercise requirements, and tips for large breed apartment living.